PERMANENT-ENVIRONMENTAL-PUBLIC ART-CREATIVE CONSERVATION COLLABORATIVE-COMMISSION

 POLLINATOR HABITAT DESIGN

-A variety of heights and colors of hardy pollinator friendly plants and shrubs will be installed into the 60’ long bed.
-There will be a large rock or two for the hardscape design.
-The interpretive sign will be located on the east end near the bench.
+A variety of heights and colors of hardy pollinator friendly plants and shrubs will be installed into the 50’ long bed.

 ● Pollinator habitat does more than soften the transition between the hardscape and sculpture elements, it adds a dynamism- shifting in a day, and with the seasons, like the lake, constant motion in a static landscape.